agkozak/zsh-z/README.md

 <details>
     <summary>Here are the latest features and updates.</summary>

+- July 29, 2021
+    + Temporarily disabling use of `print -v`, which seems to be mangling CJK multibyte strings.
 - July 27, 2021
     + Internal escaping of path names now works with older versions of ZSH.
     + ZSH-z now detects and discards any incomplete or incorrectly formattted database entries.